Democrats in Washington are in turmoil over Biden

 Democrats returned to Capitol Hill Monday still deeply divided over President Biden and his future within the party.
 Many Democrats are publicly and privately struggling with serious questions about Biden's fitness for office after a string of disappointing public appearances and private meetings that raised further questions Biden's age and ability to lead.

-"I'm with Joe," Senate Majority Leader Chuck Schumer, D-NY told reporters in the Capitol.
+"I'm for Joe," Senate Majority Leader Chuck Schumer, D-N.Y. told reporters in the Capitol.

 And so far, Biden has responded with defiance.